2.1 Understand the social environment of road transport and the rules governing it

 The ATP regulations set out certain temperature and other requirements for certain goods on international journeys.

-An ATP certificate is required for International transport of perishable products between ATP signatory countries.
+An ATP certificate is required for the international transport of perishable products between ATP signatory countries.
 The regulations do not apply to the transport of perishable goods within the boundaries of any state, they only come into play when a border is crossed.
 The regulations do cover both own account and hire and reward operations.

 CMR